 Method 4 - Soft washing

-This is a less abrasive method that uses low-pressure water and chemicals to remove dirt, grime, and algae from the surface of the blocks.
+This is a less aggressive method that uses low-pressure water and chemicals to remove dirt, grime, and algae from the surface of the blocks.
 It’s also less effective than power washing in some cases e.g. heavily soiled areas.

 A typical chemical used for soft washing is Sodium Hypochlorite aka Hypo.
 In the wrong hands it can cause significant damage.
 When using Hypo extra care must be taken when applying near grass, trees, plants, or shrubs.